labs4capella/python4capella/README.md

 ![Select the org.eclipse.python4capella.update.zip archive](https://raw.githubusercontent.com/labs4capella/python4capella/master/README/Install1.png)
 4) Select Python4Capella feature.
 ![Select the Python4Capella feature](https://raw.githubusercontent.com/labs4capella/python4capella/master/README/Install2.png)
-   * If you are installing Python4Capella [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) or above on Capella 1.4.x, you will need to install PyDev 8.2.0 instead of the version provided in the update site.
+   * If you are installing *Python for Capella* [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) or above on Capella 1.4.x, you will need to install PyDev 8.2.0 instead of the version provided in the update site.
 You can get PyDev 8.2.0 by using this update site: https://www.pydev.org/update_sites/8.2.0.
 4) Click the next button and complete the installation by clicking the finish button.

 If you don't know how to install from an update site you can have a look at our [video](https://www.youtube.com/watch?v=qYTrO7THer0).

 ## Python Installation

 You will need to setup Python 3.7 in your environment for release before [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29).
-You can use more recent versions of Python but Python4Capella 1.2.0 and before will only run with Python older than version 3.12 (see this [issue](https://github.com/labs4capella/python4capella/issues/216)).
+You can use more recent versions of Python but *Python for Capella* 1.2.0 and before will only run with Python older than version 3.12 (see this [issue](https://github.com/labs4capella/python4capella/issues/216)).

 If you are running Windows, you can download the following zip file and unzip it in your Capella installation directory, or any other location: